 Deborah Hill is a linguist and has been with the TESOL program for over a decade.
 She has had teaching and research experience at universities in Australia and Holland.
 She has had extensive experience teaching intensively in the program's offshore programs in Vietnam and China (2003-2008).

-- Deborah Hill teaches units related to language and linguistics, particularly grammar and sociolinguistics.
+Deborah teaches units related to language and linguistics, particularly grammar and sociolinguistics.
 She has taught a wide range of units in the MA TESOL program over the past decade.

-- Deborah Hill's research interests are the language and culture of Longgu (Guadalcanal, Solomon Islands) and the teaching of English grammar.
+- The language and culture of Longgu (Guadalcanal, Solomon Islands)

 - PhD (Linguistics), Australian National University, 1993